ansible/molecule/docs/configuration.md

 Molecule treats scenarios as a first-class citizens, with a top-level configuration syntax.

-A scenario allows Molecule test a role in a particular way, this is a \
-fundamental change from Molecule v1.
+A scenario allows Molecule to test a role in a particular way, this is a fundamental change from Molecule v1.

 A scenario is a self-contained directory containing everything necessary